bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Web-Developer-s-Technical-Glossary.md

 **Progressive Web App (PWA)** — PWAs are traditional websites that are enhanced
 with modern web technologies, allowing them to provide a more app-like
 experience.
 They offer functionality such as being saved as a tile on your
 mobile home screen, working offline and push notifications.
-The "progressive"
+The “progressive”
-part means they're "progressively enhanced" with newer features, which means
+part means they’re “progressively enhanced” with newer features, which means
-they'll also work in older browsers that don't support the new features.
+they’ll also work in older browsers that don’t support the new features.
 Unlike
-native apps, they don't have to be updated/listed in the app store although it
+native apps, they don’t have to be updated/listed in the app store although it
 is possible to list them in the app store when this is desired.

 <a href="https://www.softwaretestingmaterial.com/regression-testing/" class="markup--anchor markup--p-anchor"><strong>Regression Testing</strong></a> -